How to play Zoom drinking games in isolation

 For example, ask a question such as “Never have I ever been to America” if you have never been.
 Any players that have been to America would then need to take a sip.

-This is a great game to play with new friend groups and colleagues as it’s a great way to break the ice and generate conversations.
+This is a great Zoom drinking game to play with new friend groups and colleagues as it’s a great way to break the ice and generate conversations.

 Catch up over video call and play some fun mobile apps – supercharged with drinking penalties.
-To help you get started, the Beer Is OK team have trialled a few free mobile apps and how drink penalties can be included.
+To help you get started, the Beer Is OK team have trialled a few free mobile apps and how drink penalties can be included to make them the perfect Zoom drinking games.

 UNO!™ by Mattel163 Limited